junxit/us-congress-bills-110/metadata.md

 - 2008-07-31 — Committee on the Judiciary.
 Reported by Senator Leahy without amendment and with a preamble.
 Without written report.
 - 2008-07-31 — Committee on the Judiciary.
 Reported by Senator Leahy without amendment and with a preamble.
 Without written report.
 - 2008-07-31 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 924.
+- 2008-08-01 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S8015-8016; text as passed Senate: CR S8015-8016)
+- 2008-08-01 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S8015-8016; text as passed Senate: CR S8015-8016)